deepset-ai/haystack-integrations/integrations/lmformatenforcer.md

 Install the format enforcer via pip:  `pip install lm-format-enforcer`

 ## Usage
-This integration supports both the v1 and v2 Haystack APIs:
+This integration supports both Haystack 1.x and Haystack 2.0:
-- `LMFormatEnforcerPromptNode`: A V1 `PromptNode` that activates the format enforcer.
+- `LMFormatEnforcerPromptNode`: A Haystack 1.x `PromptNode` that activates the format enforcer.
-- `LMFormatEnforcerLocalGenerator`: A V2 generator component that activates the format enforcer.
+- `LMFormatEnforcerLocalGenerator`: A Haystack 2.0 Generator component that activates the format enforcer.

 Important note: LM Format Enforcer requires a LOCAL generator - currently only Local HuggingFace transformers are supported, vLLM suport is coming soon.